etro-js/etro-js.github.io/content/roadmap.md

 # Audio System

-A [new audio system], with more audio layers and the introduction of audio effects is close to being done!
+A [new audio system], with more audio layers and the introduction of audio effects is close to being done.
 It will provide a built-in API to manipulate audio.

 Some of the highlights: